-The Broward Coalition is on the forefront of fighting for the rights of condominium and Homeowner associations to be protected from the abusive banks and lending institutions that are sitting back and purposely stalling foreclosures proceedings on properties they own.
+The Broward Coalition is at the forefront of fighting for the rights of condominium and Homeowner associations to be protected from the abusive banks and lending institutions that are sitting back and purposely stalling foreclosures proceedings on properties they own.
 They are heartlessly forcing association members to shell out hundreds of thousands of dollars to pick up the financial slack.

 Boards of directors from the associations agree that the lenders must assume and be liable for all debts and fees owed to the associations on their properties.

-“If they would just foreclose in a timely manner, there would be no additional expenses to the association and its members.” said Greenbarg.
+“If they would just foreclose in a timely manner, there would be no additional expenses to the association and its members,” said Greenbarg.

-Sharon Aron Baron is the Editor of Talk Media and writer for Coral Springs Talk.
-CST was created in 2012 to provide News, Views and Entertainment for the residents of Coral Springs, Parkland and the rest of South Florida.
+- Editor of Talk Media and writer for Coral Springs Talk.
+CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - NewsFebruary 29, 2024Broward Health Coral Springs Welcomes Rare Leap Day Baby